top of page

 Before you disconnect, bleed the radiator to avoid messy water spills.
 Here’s how to do it:

-Close the Valve: As soon as you have steady water flow, turn the valve clockwise to seal it.
+3. Close the Valve: Turn the valve clockwise to seal it.

-By properly bleeding the radiator, you’ll minimize potential spills when it’s disconnected.
+By properly bleeding the radiator, you’ll minimize potential spills when it’s disconnected and for repairing.

 3. Isolate the Radiator